supermarkt/checkjebon/README.md

 The algorithm works better when supplying exactly what you are looking for.
 Note that generic names like `milk` are not well suited for this even though in in day to day live that would be enough to write down since you will make the choice between `skim milk` or `whole milk` once you get to the cooling compartment.
 The same goes for products like `butter` (`salted butter`, `whipped butter`, `cream butter`, etc).

-When no prices are found for a specific product for any of the given supermarkets, a price estimate is used based on the most expensive price for that product among other supermarkets.
+When no prices are found for a specific product for any of the given supermarkets, a price estimate is used based on the average price for that product among other supermarkets.

 # Receipt scanning